Capevace/pan-analytics-viewer/README.md

 ### Tippy.js

-This package uses [Tippy.js](https://github.com/atomiks/tippyjs) to create the popups. `tippy.js` is included via `unpkg.com` like this:
+This package uses [Tippy.js](https://github.com/atomiks/tippyjs) to create the popups. `tippy.js` is included via `unpkg.com` like this, but only when the component is rendered:

 ```html
 <script src="https://unpkg.com/@popperjs/core@2"></script>